Natural Gas Safety Tips

 Gas Appliance Connector Safety and Interior Piping Safety

-It is always important to check your appliance connections.
+It is important to check your appliance connections.
 Gas connectors need to be inspected regularly and replaced as needed.
 Some flexible connectors manufactured between 1970 and 1980 may fail over time and need replacing.

 If you feel a connector needs to be replaced, DO NOT attempt to do it yourself.
 Have a qualified professional check your connector and replace it if needed.
 A brittle connector can fail with minimal movement.
 It is a good idea to replace flexible connectors every ten years.